benwoosley/IOS102-Pre-work/README.md

 ### Optional Features

-- [ ] 1.
+- [x] 1.
 User can tap a button to change the color of the background view
+- [x] 2.
+Custom font for labels
 - [ ] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
-- [ ] 4.
-Any stylistic changes that are not default options (Comment this here)